E-Xor/xonix97/readme.md

 # Xonix97

-Based on the Xonix32 made originally for Windows95.
-All inspired by the original DOS Xonix.
+Based on the Xonix32 introduced in 1997 for Windows 95 and inspired by the original DOS Xonix.

-The main difference between Xonix32 and original Xonix is moving orange-yellow lines that paint back the field.
+The main difference between Xonix32 and original Xonix is moving orange lines that paint back the field.

+This version also allows red line to selve-intersect.
+I think it was not allowed originally to keep Flood Fill faster.

 ## Why